chris-creditdesign/nature-immersive-components/README.md

 > Collection of react components used to build Nature Immersive articles

 Components can be used to render a static page and then hydraded to add progressive enhancement features.

+To run jest snapshot tests of all stories

+	yarn test